 Nemea was a religious sanctuary where pan–Hellenic athletic games, or Nemean Games, were held every two years from 573 BCE until 271 BCE.
 These Games took place every two years and included music, theater, and athletic events.

 The ancient stadium was very impressive.
 My kids felt like an athlete in ancient times running around the track and field.

 You can also see the long corridor here through which the athletes entered the stadium.

 We returned back to Athens after a long full family day in Nemea.

 Wine is such an important part of Greece’s (ancient) history, culture, and culinary tradition.
-If you want to learn more about Greek culture or if you are a wine enthusiast, if you want to have an interesting day out with friends or family, than a wine tour with Greece2taste is much recommended.
-The tour offers a full day out with fabulous wines and food, education, history and a great team of people.
-Children are welcome and the bus will bring you back safe to Athens.
-You can also purchase wines at the wineries to bring home.
+If you want to learn more about Greek culture or if you are a wine enthusiast, if you want to have an interesting day out with your family in nature, than an organized wine tour is much recommended.

 If you want to book your own wine tasting in Nemea experience from Athens, I recommend you to have a look at these options.

 For families, I would recommend the Nemea Winery Private Tour with Optional Lunch.
 Click here for more information and booking.